Jintiannn/openEuler/README.md

 After clicking, you will be redirected to another web page (https://clasign.osinfra.cn/sign/gitee_openeuler-1611298811283968340).

-<strong>For most users:</strong>
+**For most users:**
-· Click Sign Employee CIA if you have signed the CLA as an employee of a company that has signed the CLA.
+* Click Sign Employee CIA if you have signed the CLA as an employee of a company that has signed the CLA.
-· Click Sign Individual CIA if you are an independent developer or your company has not signed the enterprise CIA with the community.
+* Click Sign Individual CIA if you are an independent developer or your company has not signed the enterprise CIA with the community.</p>

-## Join a Group.
+### Join a Group.

-Various special interest groups (SIG) constitute the community.
-Here you have two options:
+Various special interest groups (SIG) constitute the community. **Here you have two options:**

-1.Find and apply for groups where you share the same unique interest.
+    * **Find and apply for groups where you share the same unique interest.** <br />
 Find the existing SIG in https://gitee.com/openeuler/community/tree/master/sig.

-2.Apply for creating one when yours is niche, so that others can find and join you!
+    * **Apply for creating one when yours is niche, so that others can find and join you!** <br />
 Read how the Technical Committee (TC) manage SIG in https://gitee.com/openeuler/community/tree/master/zh/technical-committee/governance.

-## What can I do?
+### What can I do?

 With CIA signed and group joined or created, it’s time for you to think about what you can do to the community.
-Basically it can be concluded into four types.
+Basically it can be concluded into four types.<br />
+<p>**1.
+Finding Bugs/Offering Improvements.** <br />
-1.Finding Bugs /Offering Improvements. experience→find questions→report to the community (with instructive suggestions) In the community, we use the 'issue' system for reporting concerns.
+experience→find questions→report to the community (with instructive suggestions) <br />
+In the community, we use the 'issue' system for reporting concerns.
 Before submission, contributors specify the relevant 'repo' (usually referred to as a repository) where the issue belongs.
-For example, the Linux operating system's 'kernel' has its own 'repo' for efficient issue management.
+For example, the Linux operating system's 'kernel' has its own 'repo' for efficient issue management.</p>
-2.Fixing Bugs
+<p>**2.
+Fixing Bugs.**<br />
 Within the community, we typically encourage not only identifying issues but also providing solutions.
-When you raise an issue, it would be better if you can also offer a patch.
+When you raise an issue, it would be better if you can also offer a patch.</p>
-3.Contributing Software Packages.
-Helping Fill Missing Software Packages for openEuler.
+<p>**3.
+Contributing Software Packages.** Helping Fill Missing Software Packages for openEuler.<br />
-    Before that, developers need to grasp two fundamental concepts:
+        **Before that, developers need to grasp two fundamental concepts:**
-    - Understanding what a Linux software package is, or how the Linux operating system is organized.
+            - Understanding what a Linux software package is, or how the Linux operating system is organized.<br />
-    - Knowing how to create a software package.
+            - Knowing how to create a software package.</p>
-4.Developing New Software.
-Creating a brand-new software based on your ideas and contributing it to the openEuler community, becoming a part of the openEuler distribution.
+<p>**4.
+Developing New Software.** Creating a brand-new software based on your ideas and contributing it to the openEuler community, becoming a part of the openEuler distribution.
-There are two methods to integrate your work into the openEuler community:
+    **There are two methods to integrate your work into the openEuler community:**
-(1)Develop in Other Communities and Integrate into openEuler:
-Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.
+        (1)**Develop in Other Communities and Integrate into openEuler:** Assuming you already have your project on platforms like GitHub, GitLab, or Gitee, you only need to follow the third participation method to add the software to the 'src-openeuler' repo.
-(2)Develop within our Community and Integrate in openEuler.
-Or you can establish your project on https://gitee.com/openeuler, like 'hosting' your project within the openEuler community.
+        (2)**Develop within our Community and Integrate in openEuler.** Or you can establish your project on https://gitee.com/openeuler, like 'hosting' your project within the openEuler community.

 Finally, we extend a heartfelt welcome to everyone to join our community.
 With the openEuler platform, let’s come together to create a richer, more intelligent world.

-<strong>OpenEuler community welcomes each and every one of you!</strong>
+<h2>**OpenEuler community welcomes each and every one of you!**<h2>